postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/using-grpc-request.md

 Unary is the traditional request-response communication pattern that you may have seen in HTTP as well.
 Here the client invokes a request with all the details and the server gives back a single response.

-To invoke a unary request, you select the method from the **Method selection dropdown**, add the details and hit **Invoke**.
+To invoke a unary request, you select the method from the **Method selection dropdown**, add the details and select **Invoke**.
 The server processes the sent information and gives back a response.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-grpc-request/unary.gif" alt="Invoking a unary method">